linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 31.05.2023 (announcement Qizz)
+- 🚨 We're conducting a HUGE internal test on the Qizz platform to make sure everything runs smoothly before release day! 🔍👨‍💻🧐 Want to be a part of our testing crew?
+Reply with a 💥emoji! #QizzTesting #GameOn #TechTesters #JoinTheCrew

 ### 30.05.2023 (announcement Qizz)
 - 🎉🚀 Great News!
 Our platform Qizz is now connected to Cloudflare infrastructure and added to Google Search Console! 🔍👨‍💻 Have you tried Qizz yet?
 What's your experience? #cloudflare #googlesearchconsole #onlinetesting #quiz #interactivelearning 🤔💡